Communication settings in Jitterbit EDI

 -

-(Optional) Click the button to expand the Additional Options panel, then set values for the following fields:
+(Optional) Expand the Additional Options panel, then set values for the following fields:

 - SSL settings: Additional SSL settings.